Email FacebookTwitterMenu burgerClose thin

 1. SmartAsset AMP (Advisor Marketing Platform)

 SmartAsset AMP, for example, can supply you with hundreds of referrals per year.
 Once investor leads are ready to move forward, you can shift your focus to closing their business.
-This subscription-based service also offers automated outreach and drip campaigns, CRM integration and live connections with prospective clients.
+This subscription-based service for fiduciary advisors also offers automated outreach and drip campaigns, CRM integration and live connections with prospective clients.

-One of the best features of the SmartAsset AMP platform is the tools you get to use to manage your pipeline.
+SmartAsset AMP offers a suite of tools designed to help you manage and organize your prospect pipeline.
 You can use these tools to build automated email nurture campaigns that need a longer sales cycle.
-Plus, if you run into any issues, you can feel comfortable with the fact that you receive dedicated account management to help you with consultative support.
-Consultants can assist in answering any questions you may have.
+Plus, if you run into any issues, you’ll have access to dedicated account management to help answer questions you may have.

 2. Current Clients

 You can also use referrals to bridge gaps across generations.
 For example, if you’re working with a married couple approaching retirement, you might let them know that you’re available to talk to their children or grandchildren about their financial planning needs.
-That’s something that might not have even occurred to them, which could lead to another referral for you.
+That’s something that might not have even occurred to them, which may result in another referral.

 3. Attorneys